Love Aaj Kal (2009 film): Critical reception

 Love Aaj Kal received positive reviews upon release, with praise for its novel concept, story, screenplay, direction, dialogues, soundtrack, humor, costumes, cinematography and performances of the cast.

-Taran Adarsh of Bollywood Hungama gave the film 4 stars out of 5 saying, "On the whole, Love Aaj Kal is for the young and romantic at heart.
+Taran Adarsh of Bollywood Hungama gave the film 4 stars out of 5, saying, "On the whole, Love Aaj Kal is for the young and romantic at heart.
 Sure, it's not perfect, but the terrific performances, melodious music and stirring emotional moments more than compensate for the hiccups."
-Nikhat Kazmi of Times of India gave the film 4 stars in a scale of 5, concluding that "Go watch it for its GenNow feel and its ekdum [sic] modern appeal."
+Nikhat Kazmi of Times of India gave the film 4 stars on a scale of 5, concluding that "Go watch it for its GenNow feel and its ekdum [sic] modern appeal."
 Sonia Chopra of Sify gave the film 3.5 stars out of 5, commenting that "With lilting music and characters you'll love, Imtiaz Ali, brings out one of the most romantic films in recent times.
 It's a love story of the aam junta, with a delicious contemporary edge.
 Go get your fill."

-Shubhra Gupta of Indian Express gave the film 3 stars in a scale of 5, noting that "It's hard not to warm up to a film which is, at its core, likable.
+Shubhra Gupta of Indian Express gave the film 3 stars on a scale of 5, noting that "It's hard not to warm up to a film which is, at its core, likable.
 I just wish I could have liked it more."
 Aniruddha Guha of DNA India gave the film 3 stars out of 5, writing that "Though Love Aaj Kal may not quite be the film you expect it to be, it does not leave you feeling disappointed either.
 Watch it without too many expectations and you will come back smiling.
 And if you have wanted to ask someone out for a while, this film is the perfect ice-breaker."

-Raja Sen of Rediff.com gave the film 2.5 stars in a scale of 5, stating that "Love Aaj Kal is a harmless, watchable film – sad because it could have been truly special.
+Raja Sen of Rediff.com gave the film 2.5 stars on a scale of 5, stating that "Love Aaj Kal is a harmless, watchable film – sad because it could have been truly special.
 It has its moments in the first half, while the second half is an over-melodramatic drag."
 Rajeev Masand of CNN-IBN gave the film 2 stars out of 5, pointing that "The film, in the end, is ordinary stuff, watchable but never memorable like the director's previous efforts, the far-superior Socha Na Tha (2005) and Jab We Met.
 I'm going with two out of five and an average rating for Love Aaj Kal.
 It's like that plump mango you bite into only to discover it's not ripe yet.
 Watch it nevertheless for the sharp dialogue and some clever humor."